ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - runway with a displaced threshold that precedes the runway.
   A demarcation bar delineates a runway with a displaced threshold from a blast pad, stopway or taxiway that precedes the runway.
 A demarcation bar is 3' wide and yellow, since it is not located on the runway.

+- <span style="color:green"> To set the high intensity runway lights on medium intensity, the pilot should click the microphone seven times, and then click it </span>
+- five times within five seconds.
+  For high intensity runway light (HIRL) systems, 7 clicks of the microphone button establishes the high setting and 5 clicks establishes the medium setting.
+These clicks should be within a 5 second period of time.

 ### Airports, Charts and Publications
 - <span style="color:green"> Which is true concerning the blue and magenta colors used to depict airports on Sectional Aeronautical Charts? </span>
 - Airports with control towers underlying Class B, C, D, and E airspace are shown in blue.